Treatment Services

 The Family Recovery Court works with families with dependency filings in Pierce County where the children are under the purview of the state because of their parent’s substance use disorder.
 The primary program goal is to attain family reunification by getting the parent through treatment, into recovery, and able to support a functional family in a healthy and nurturing environment.

-Besides providing substance use disorder and mental health treatment services, the program provides monitored visitation, assistance with shelter and transportation, and parental skills training.
+Besides providing substance use disorder and mental health treatment services, the program provides monitored visitation with the child(ren), assistance with shelter, transportation, and parental skills training.

-Medication assisted treatment (MAT) is integral to PCA’s treatment programs that help to reduce drug cravings and improve treatment outcomes for those persons with an opioid use disorder.
+Medication assisted treatment is integral to PCA’s treatment programs that help to reduce drug cravings and improve treatment outcomes for those persons with an opioid use disorder.
+Medications provided include Suboxone, Vivitrol, methadone, or others as needed.

 ADULT OUTPATIENT (AOP) TREATMENT